Green Infrastructure Strategy consultation

 - updates the previous action plan setting out tasks for GI protection and enhancement.

 GI has an impact on many different areas of the borough and we would like to consider as many different views on GI as possible.
 Please let us have your views on a proposed draft review of the strategy, which can be viewed below:

 What happens next?

-Following the consultation period, comments that have been made will be considered and any necessary changes will be made to the GI Strategy, with a final review version being presented to the council’s Cabinet for adoption.
+The consultation has now closed, comments will now be considered and any necessary changes will be made to the GI Strategy, with a final review version being presented to the council’s Cabinet for adoption.